 What have people said about your work?

-As I mentioned before, a large part of my job is interacting with customers, whether through representatives, or directly.
+A large part of my job is interacting with customers, whether through representatives, or directly.
 Those customer insights are crucial to the success of our applications.
-Here’s what a customer had to say after we gave a demo of a new custom feature for a unique workflow they wanted to implement:
+Here’s what a customer had to say after we gave a demo of a new custom feature I designed for their unique workflow:

 I didn’t want to say this during the call in front of my boss [VP Marketing] because [after he said good things about our solution,] I did not want to sound like I was sucking up to my boss. [chuckle]